 - Funds already committed by other sources (please list)

 - Total amount requested from the CDI Fund and how funds will be used

 Submission Details (Where, how and to whom)

-The Priority Deadline for fall 2014 funding is October 15, 2014 and for spring 2015 is March 15, 2015.
+The Priority Deadline for fall funding is October 15th and for spring funding is March 15th.
 However, applications are accepted on a rolling basis.
 All application materials must be submitted electronically.
 The Funding Request Cover Sheet and Submission Guideline can be downloaded form the link below.
 Please electronically submit the completed application with the cover sheet and all requested items to email@example.com.
 Please contact the Council for Diversity and Interculturalism at firstname.lastname@example.org if you have any questions or need assistance.

 A PDF copy of the CDI Funding Request Guideline can be downloaded from the link below: